LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • Increase your Constitution score by 1, to a maximum of 20.
 • When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).

-### Elemental Adept

-*Prerequisite: The ability to cast at least one spell* When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
-Spells you cast ignore resistance to damage of the chosen type.
-In addition, when you roll damage for a spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.
-You can select this feat multiple times.
-Each time you do so, you must choose a different damage type.

 ### Grappler

 *Prerequisite: Strength 13 or higher*